Compact moduli of K3 surfaces: The rational curve divisor

 There is a {\it virtual fundamental cycle} $[M_g(X,\beta)]^{\rm vir}\in A_{\rm exp.dim}(M_g(X,\beta))$ where ${\rm exp.dim}=(\dim X-3)(1-g)+c_1(T_X)\cdot \beta$ is the expected dimension of the moduli space \cite{behrend1997intrinsic}.
 In particular, for stable genus $0$ maps to a K3 surface, ${\rm exp.dim}=-1$ so $[M_0(X,L)]^{\rm vir}=0$.
 Geometrically, this can be explained by the fact that GW invariants are deformation-invariant, but that a generic deformation of $X$ has no nontrivial line bundles, so $\beta$ cannot represent an algebraic curve.

-For polarized K3 surfaces $(X,L)$, there is a so-called {\it reduced virtual fundamental class} $[M_0(X,L)]^{\rm vir,red}\in A_0(M_0(X,L))$, see \cite{kool2011reduced-classes}.
-It is constructed by considering only the deformations of $X$ which stay in $F_{2d}^{\rm q}$.
-For convenience, consider an embedded curve $C\subset X$.
-The deformation theory of the pair $(X,C)$ has a so-called ``semi-regularity map" whose image exactly measures whether $L$ stays in $NS(X)$.
-Thus only considering polarized deformations, and replacing $H^1(N_C)$ with the kernel of this map, the dimension of the obstruction space decreases by one.
+For polarized K3 surfaces $(X,L)$, there is a {\it reduced virtual fundamental cycle} $[M_0(X,L)]^{\rm vir,red}\in A_0(M_0(X,L))$, see \cite{kool2011reduced-classes}.
+Roughly, it is built to be invariant only under the deformations of $X$ which stay in $\cF_{2d}^{\rm q}$.
+This decreases dimension of the obstruction space by one, increasing the expected dimension by one.

-Applied to genus $0$ stable maps, an analogous construction gives a reduced virtual fundamental cycle of dimension $0$, as desired.

 \begin{lemma} Let $(T,f)$ be a stable map $f:T\to X$ with $T$ a nodal curve of arithmetic genus $0$ and $X$ a smooth K3 surface.
-Under any deformation of $(T,f)\in M_0(X,L)$, the image divisor $f_*T$ does not deform. \end{lemma}
+Under any deformation of the stable map $(T,f)\in M_0(X,L)$, the image divisor $f_*T$ is constant. \end{lemma}